 He came to a stop in a cloud of dust that swirled up to and all about the big roadster and surveyed the gate of the private road.
 The gate was rather impressive.
-At its top was a sign, a Keep Out! a Halfway down was another sign, a Private Property.
-Trespassers Will Be Prosecuted. a On one gate-post was another notice, a Live Wires Within, a and on the other a defiant placard, a Savage Dogs At Large Within This Fence.
+At its top was a sign, "Keep Out!"
+Halfway down was another sign, "Private Property.
+Trespassers Will Be Prosecuted."
+On one gate-post was another notice, "Live Wires Within," and on the other a defiant placard, "Savage Dogs At Large Within This Fence."